Poster: A snowHead

 Obviously A snowHead isn't a real person

-After doing some searching around it looks like I'm going to have to can this one for this year although Ski Independence have still to get back to me with a quote.
+After doing some searching around it looks like I'm going to have to can this one for this year Crying or Very sad although Ski Independence have still to get back to me with a quote.
 Even on the basis of flights and lift passes alone it's looking fairly pricey.
 Oh well.
 Thanks for the tips and advice that have now been saved for another (and hopefully wealthier) time.

 Well, the person's real but it's just a made up name, see?